 Foreplay makes no sense because of the array of female body parts involved.
 The clitoris is simply one that was added as a result of Kinsey’s finding that it was involved in female orgasm.
 No one wondered why women could not provide their own stimulation with a lover.
 If women were aroused they would be motivated to stimulate themselves.
 Foreplay does not assist with female arousal but it does bring some variety into sex, which is incredibly boring for women if it always focuses on intercourse.

 Alfred Kinsey concluded that some men enjoy eroticism because they have a creative imagination.
 More educated can have more imagination so there’s a degree of correlation.
 Instead of referring to educational level, we could talk of men with imagination or men with little imagination (the majority).
-More educated men like to enjoy their arousal by appreciating a lover’s body and extend the time they engage in sexual activity with a lover.
+More educated men enjoy their arousal by appreciating a lover’s body and extend the time they engage in sexual activity with a lover.

 Kinsey pointed out that sex advice is often provided by middle class people who don’t appreciate that their education affects their sexual behaviour.
 He found that educated men tend to appreciate eroticism: visual or imagined representations of nudity or sexual activity.
 Less educated men apparently are much more inclined to insist on the real thing.
 They are not necessarily interested (or aroused by) messing about on the side.
 They want to get straight to intercourse and have done with it.
 The quicker the better.